wp-plugins/custom-content-shortcode/readme.txt

 = Additional features =
 <br />
-In addition to the basic uses above, you can choose to:
+In addition, you can choose to:

 * Enable a simple **gallery field**
 * Use **relative URLs** for links and images